gNSortino/OSREngines/README.md

 * Igniters
 * Injectors
 * Engines

-Each folder in the above directories is a self-contained unit containing stl files, design files/analysis, and other supporting materials.
+Every sub-folder in the above directories is a self-contained unit containing stl files, design files/analysis, and other supporting materials.
 The contents of each folder may vary so check each one individually for details.

 In many cases components are meant to mate with each other.
-For example, an engine may mate with a specific injector and igniter.
+For example, an engine may be designed to mate with a specific injector and igniter.
 In these instances pointers to the additional components are referenced.
-So if you are interested in testing an engine that goes with a specific injector you could either download the corresponding injector or modify the engine to mate with a diffierent injector.
+So if you are interested in testing an engine that goes with a specific injector you could either download the corresponding injector or modify the underlying CAD file to mate with a diffierent injector.
 All design files contain details of port-fitting, etc... so it should be relatively straightforward to connect these components.